 - Add vinegars, honey, garlic, mustard, and sea salt to apples.

 - Slowly drizzle oil of choice into mixture while blending on low.

 - Let sit overnight for best flavour.

-Well that’s all for today friend.
+Well that’s all for today friends.
 Thanks for stopping by.
-If you’re looking for some new recipe inspiration to help boost your health, make sure you download my FREE Sensational Smoothies E-book.
 Have a wonderfully whimsical weekend!